Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems

 \subsubsection{Robot Arm MT-TSP}

-For the robot arm MT-TSP, we generated instances for a 7 DOF arm with the same geometry and joint angle limits as the KUKA iiwa, and we set $\mathcal{Q}_{\textnormal{a},0} = \Qagt$.
-All joints had a default max speed of 5 rad/s.
+For the Robot Arm MT-TSP, we generated instances for a 7 DOF arm with the same geometry and joint angle limits as the KUKA iiwa, and we set $\mathcal{Q}_{\textnormal{a},0} = \Qagt$.
+All joints had the same max speed, denoted as $v_\text{max}$, in all instances, with a default value of 5 rad/s.
 All targets had time windows of length 3 s.
 Each segment of $\tilde{\tau}_i$ necessarily had a position component and orientation component.
 Each position component had a direction sampled uniformly at random and a speed uniformly random sampled from the range [0.5, 1] m/s.
 Each orientation component had a world-frame angular velocity whose $x$, $y$, and $z$ components were each sampled from the standard normal distribution.